acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 Other Acumos component dependencies, with related impacts in this release:

-* portal-marketplace: provides the user with a download link to the "setup_k8s.sh" script, and a "deploy to private kubernetes" dialog that allows the user to download the solution.zip package
+* portal-marketplace: provides the user with a download link to the "setup_k8s.sh" script, and a "deploy to local" dialog that allows the user to download the solution.zip package

 Other Acumos component dependencies, used as-is: